mohammadataullah231003212/Neural-Network-Assignment-/README1.md

 ## What This Is

-I trained a convolutional neural network (CNN) on chest X-ray images to classify them as either **NORMAL** or **PNEUMONIA**.
-The main goal was to catch as many pneumonia cases as possible, because missing a sick patient is way worse than a false alarm.
+In this model I trained a CNN on chest X-ray images to classify them as either **NORMAL** or **PNEUMONIA**.
+The main goal was to catch as many pneumonia cases as possible.

 ## Dataset